CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 1: Load Balancing and Model Routing.md

    pip install -r requirements.txt
    ```

-   > This installs all Python packages needed for the lab inside the virtual environment, leaving your system Python untouched.
+   >**Note:** This installs all Python packages needed for the lab inside the virtual environment, leaving your system Python untouched.

 5. In Visual Studio Code, from the left navigation pane, select **Explorer (1)**, then expand the **lab (2)** folder and **backend-pool-load-balancing (3)**, and finally click on **backend-pool-load-balancing.ipynb (4)**.